glasgowneuro/usbdux/cpp-usbdux/README.md

 ./print2screen_demo
 ```

-which prints the values of the 1st channel in Volt on the screen.
+which prints the values of the 1st 8 channels in Volt on the screen.
 You can pipe them into a text-file and plot them:

 ```
 ./print2screen_demo > /tmp/data.txt
-gnuplot> plot "/tmp/data.txt" w l
+gnuplot> plot "/tmp/data.txt" using 1 w l
 ```

 ![alt tag](data.png)